Sphereon-SDK/blockchain-proof-sdk/javascript/docs/VerificationApi.md

 var existence = new BlockchainProof.ContentRequest(); // ContentRequest | Verify content using the current settings

+var opts = {
+  'secret': "secret_example" // String | An alternate secret key in base 64 format that overrides the value in your configuration.
+};

 var callback = function(error, data, response) {
   if (error) {